zkorum/.github/profile/ROADMAP.md

 Expensive things to fund:
 - zkML
 - battle-tested account abstraction for crypto wallets
-- production-grade equivalent of the authorization server/client created for the PoC
+- production-grade equivalent of the auth server
 - production-grade equivalent of the PoC forum => Privency.org - the social network

 ## Objective #3: MVP